UNIVERSE-HPC/course-material/software_architecture_and_design/functional/higher_order_functions_cpp.md

 ::::challenge{id=sum_squares title="Sum of Squares"}

-Use `std::accumulate` to write a function that calculates the sum of the squares of the values in a vector.
+Use `std::reduce` to write a function that calculates the sum of the squares of the values in a vector.
 Your function should behave as below:

 ```cpp